kubernetes/committee-security-response/severity-ratings.md

 - Components built from source in the `kubernetes` github organization and [all current organizations in use](https://git.k8s.io/community/github-management/README.md#actively-used-github-organizations)
-- Container images under the `k8s.gcr.io` repository
+- Container images under the `k8s.gcr.io` and `registry.k8s.io` repositories
 - Containers included in the [core addons directory](https://git.k8s.io/kubernetes/cluster/addons)

 The server classification is usually not appropriate when user interaction